Nishko/tetrisGit/README.md

 ### Line Counts

-The line counts of the files are;
+The line counts of the files are; main.py, 431 lines. gameScreen.py, 530 lines. theme.json, 58 lines.
-main.py, 431 lines
-gameScreen.py, 530 lines
-theme.json, 58 lines
 The total line count of all files are 1019 lines.

 ### Source Code Description